New Approaches to Complexity via Quantum Graphs: Introduction

 In this work, we study the decision problems of identifying cliques and independent sets in quantum graphs.
 We present our problem instances as circuit descriptions of quantum channels $\Phi$, which in turn determines a quantum graphs (operator systems) $\mathcal{S}_{\Phi}$.
 We also consider versions of the clique/independent set problems for graphs, where instead of an explicit description of a graph, the verifier is given a circuit description of a noisy channel which implicitly determines a graph, given as its confusability graph.

-\paragraph{Summary of Results} For deterministic and classical noisy channels, we show that our versions of both the clique and independent set problems are complete for $\tsf{NP}$ and $\tsf{MA}$, respectively.
-Then, we examine these problems for quantum channels, where we show they are in $\tsf{QMA}(2)$ and prove that the clique problem is $\tsf{QMA}(2)$-complete.
-Additionally, we show that, by quantifying over a restricted class of channels, we recover a complete problem for $\tsf{QMA}$.
+\paragraph{Summary of Results} We examine the clique and independent set problems for quantum channels, and we show they are both in $\tsf{QMA}(2)$.
+Furthermore we prove that the clique problem is $\tsf{QMA}(2)$-complete and additionally show that, by quantifying over a restricted class of channels, we recover a complete problem for $\tsf{QMA}$.
+For deterministic and classical noisy channels, we show that our versions of both the clique and independent set problems are complete for $\tsf{NP}$ and $\tsf{MA}$, respectively.
 Our work outlines a hierarchy of decision problems which captures completeness for all four of these important complexity classes and provides evidence for viewing $\tsf{QMA(2)}$ as a natural quantum analogue of $\tsf{NP}$.